Tarangire National Park

 During the dry season, thousands of animals concentrate in Tarangire National Park from the surrounding wet-season dispersal and calving areas.

-Tarangire is also, home to big Elephants, Baobabs, and the wonderful spectacle of the African savanna, the Tarangire!, and the meeting point for the mightiest component of the wilderness is here where the magnificent herd of African Elephants to be found in northern Tanzania are to be found.
+Tarangire is also, home to big Elephants, Baobabs, and the incredible spectacle of the African savanna, the Tarangire!, and the meeting point for the mightiest component of the wilderness is here where the magnificent herd of African Elephants to be found in northern Tanzania are to be found.

 Things to do in Tarangire